 - River Tam in Serenity.
 Better than 50% of the on-screen kills are hers.
 She's a teenager.

 - Battle Royale is disturbing enough... until you consider that (apart from Kawada and Kiriyama) they're ninth graders, no older than fifteen!
 Many of the characters take great delight in killing others, even if not all of them want to.

-- James (later Agent J) in Men In Black uses this to justify "why little Tiffany had to die" in the recruitment shooting gallery; she had quantum physics books which were "way above her reading level" and that she was "about to start some shit".
+- James (later Agent J) in Men in Black uses this to justify "why little Tiffany had to die" in the recruitment shooting gallery; she had quantum physics books which were "way above her reading level" and that she was "about to start some shit".
 Word of God and the novelization actually confirm that he was right.

 - The entire point of the following joke: note

 - It's 4 AM, and a little kid stands on a street corner in Soho with a flattened frog on a rope.
 A copper comes around the corner and says "'Ello, sonny, what are you doing out here at this time o'night?"
 The kid replies "I'm lookin' for a whore."
 The copper, flabbergasted, asks "How old are you?!"
 The kid replies "I'm nine, right."
 The copper then asks "What do you want a whore for?"
 The kid replies "I wanna get a disease."
 "What kind of bloody disease?" the copper inquires.
 "A sexually-transmitted one, officer."
 "What on earth do you want a bloody disease for?"
 "Well, if I get it, I go 'ome and I fuck the babysitter and she gets it, and she fucks my dad and 'e gets it, and 'e fucks my mum and she gets it, and she fucks the gardener, and 'e's the cunt I'm after 'cuz 'e squashed me frog!"